For Withdrawals—Summer Sessions

 Important Notice for Students with Federal Student Financial Assistance

-Under new regulations that implement the Higher Education Amendments of 1998, students who completely withdraw from the University are responsible for repaying the unearned portion of loans and grants received in excess of charges to their student account directly to the Federal Government.
+Students who completely withdraw from the University may be responsible for repaying the unearned portion of loans and grants received in excess of charges to their student account directly to the federal government.
 Failure to return unearned grant funds to the U.S. Department of Education may result in the student becoming ineligible for financial aid in future academic years.
-Students who have been advised that they have unearned grant funds should contact the Office of Financial Aid, 732-571-3463, for information regarding making repayment arrangements with the U.S. Department of Education.
+Students who have been advised that they have unearned grant funds should contact the Financial Aid Office, 732-571-3463 or email@example.com, for information regarding making repayment arrangements with the U.S. Department of Education.
 Loans are to be repaid by the student in accordance with the terms of their promissory note.

-If the amount of aid credited to a student’s account at the time of withdrawal is less than the amount of aid earned based on the proportion of the semester that the student was enrolled, a post-withdrawal disbursement of aid can be made.
-If there are outstanding charges on the student’s account, the University will make the post-withdrawal disbursement to the student’s account.
+If the amount of aid credited to a student’s account at the time of withdrawal is less than the amount of aid earned based on the portion of the semester that the student was enrolled, a post-withdrawal disbursement of aid can be made.
+If there are outstanding charges on the student’s account, the University will make the post-withdrawal disbursement to the student’s account without prior authorization from the student.
 If there are no outstanding charges on the student’s account, the University must notify the student regarding the availability of the post-withdrawal disbursement.
-The student must inform the University within 14 days of this notification as to whether the student wishes to receive the post-withdrawal disbursement.
-No post-withdrawal disbursement will be made unless the University receives a response from the student within this time frame.
+The student must inform the University within 14 days of this notification as to whether the student wishes to receive the post-withdrawal disbursement; no post-withdrawal disbursement will be made unless the University receives a response from the student within this time frame.

 For Partial Withdrawals—Fall and Spring Semesters

-All refunds will be based on the official date of withdrawal, which is the date the completed withdrawal form is received by the Office of Registration and Records (OR).
-Email or verbal communication will not be accepted for communicating partial withdrawals to OR.
-Only the completed withdrawal form will be accepted.
+All refunds will be based on the official date of withdrawal, which is the date the completed withdrawal eFORM is received by the Office of the Registrar (OR).
+E-mail or verbal communication will not be accepted for communicating partial withdrawals to OR.
+Only the completed withdrawal eFORM will be accepted.

 Students who change housing and/or board arrangements during the semester while continuing as students at Monmouth University are eligible only for such refunds (less a $500 cancellation fee as detailed in the Housing Contract) as established by the Office of Residential Life.
-Further information on this process is available from the Office of Residential Life at 732-571-3465.
+Further information on this process is available from the Office of Residential Life at 732-571-3465 or Reslife@monmouth.edu.